mconsidine/Digital_SHG/README.md

 Usage:

-Graphical user interface: launch SHG_MAIN (by double clicking under Windows).
+Graphical user interface: launch DIGITAL_SHG (by double clicking under Windows).
 A Windows Desktop shortcut can also be created.
-In the Python GUI window, enter the name of the SER file(s) to be processed.
+In the Python GUI window, enter the name of the video file(s) to be processed.
 Batch processing is possible but will halt if a file is unsuitable.

-Command line interface: python SHG_MAIN.py your_ser_file1.SER [your_ser_file2.SER ... if batch processing]
+Command line interface: python DIGITAL_SHG.py your_ser_file1.ext [your_ser_file2.ext ... if batch processing]

 Command line options:
 - d : display all graphics